wsydney76/kirby4-starterkit/README.md

 # Kirby Kitchen Sink

-Just the Kirby starter kit, but added a kitchen sink page in order to demonstrate all field types, including some customizations.
+Just the Kirby starter kit with a few additions.

+* Added a kitchen sink page in order to demonstrate all field types, including some customizations.
+* Added `editor` role.

 Goto Tab Test and page 'Kitchen Sink' in the panel.

+## Other changes

+Some other changes have been made to the starter kit in order to make it more compatible with other systems in our toolbox.

-Switched CSS to Tailwind CSS.
+* Switched CSS to Tailwind CSS.

-Switched PHP templates to Twig.
+* Switched PHP templates to Twig.

-Changed folder setup according to [Kirby Docs](https://getkirby.com/docs/guide/configuration#custom-folder-setup__public-folder-setup).
+* Changed folder setup according to [Kirby Docs](https://getkirby.com/docs/guide/configuration#custom-folder-setup__public-folder-setup).

-Added .env support for environment specific config.
+* Added .env support for environment specific config.

 Todo: Better handling of responsive images (sizes etc.)